 There are things in my personal perceptions about Mr O’Leary that I think we Conservatives should discuss:

-- How to get to a smaller, less intrusive and less costly government while still doing (and paying for) the essentials and those things that Canadians, rightly or wrongly, demand from government;
+- How to get to a smaller, less intrusive and less costly government while still doing (and paying for) the essentials and those things that Canadians, rightly or wrongly, demand from their government;

 - How to governs for all Canadians, not just those in well organized, well funded special interest groups; and